traffic_logcat¶

 Note

-Use only one of the following options at any given time: -S
+Use only one of the following options at any given time: -S, -C, -E, or -2.

 If no input files are specified, then traffic_logcat reads from the